Bitcoin Myths · #10 of 20

 Matthew Kratter

-The source this article draws on most directly: the email analogy, the recovery seed scenario, and the hardware wallet as signing device rather than storage container.
+The source this article draws on most directly.
+It covers the email analogy, the recovery seed scenario, and the hardware wallet as a signing device rather than a storage container.
 Chapter 4 is the place to start.

 02